 With these protections now gone, all new and pre-existing licences, assignments, contracts, arrangements or understandings must be made compliant with the CCA by businesses.

 Because the scope of the exemption was itself narrow, its removal is not expected to cause any great disruption.
 All businesses that licence or assign their IP may be affected by the changes, although technology-based industries will be more exposed.

 The consequences of non-compliance include penalties as great as $10 million (or greater, in some circumstances).
 The Australian Competition and Consumer Commission (ACCC) is an active regulator and there is a very real risk that it will pursue significant instances of breach.

 Common IP arrangements that will often carry a risk of breach include:

 Businesses may avoid liability by applying to the ACCC for authorisation where it can show that proposed arrangements will result in a public benefit that outweighs any likely public detriment.

 The Business Team at BAL Lawyers have extensive experience in regularly preparing and reviewing IP assignment and licensing agreements, as well as providing advice on the application of competition law.
-Please get in touch with us if you are concerned about whether you might be affected by these changes or if you are interested in knowing more.
+Please get in touch with our Business & Commercial team if you are concerned about whether you might be affected by these changes or if you are interested in knowing more.